Axia-Tech/AXIA-wiki/axiasolar-wiki/translated_docs/ja/learn-ledger.md

 The AXIASolar [Ledger][] application is compatible with both the Ledger Nano S and the Ledger Nano X devices.
 Ledger devices are hardware wallets that keep your secret secured on a physical device that does not expose it to your computer or the internet.

-The AXIASolar Ledger application allows you to manage AXIASolar's native token, the DOT.
+The AXIASolar Ledger application allows you to manage AXIASolar's native token, the SOLAR.
 It supports most of the transaction types of the network (a notable exception is the "Batch" transaction from the Utility pallet).

-If you have trouble using Ledger or following the directions below, you can try searching for your issue on the [AXIASolar Knowledge Base](https://support.axiasolar.network/).
+If you have trouble using Ledger or following the directions below, you can try searching for your issue on the [AXIASolar Knowledge Base](https://support.axiacoin.network/).

 > Please check out our [intro to Ledger video on Youtube for more information](https://www.youtube.com/watch?v=p24yOcLLFmI&list=PLOyWqupZ-WGuAuS00rK-pebTMAOxW41W8&index=33&ab_channel=AXIASolar).